neilchvz/infrastructure-portfolio/proactive-monitoring/throughput-monitoring/config-reference/threshold-guide.md

 | Variance buffer | ~25% | Business criticality: livestreaming |
 | **Alert threshold set at** | **300 Mbps** | Conservative due to livestream dependency |

-The Class streams live fitness classes from this office.
+A Streaming Company streams live from their office.
 Degradation directly impacts paying subscribers.
 The threshold is intentionally conservative.

 ---